You are here

 Nigel's surgery 17: Vaccine storage and fridges in GP practices

-We have had many questions about the safe storage of vaccines and fridges in practices under the safe key question.
+We consider the safe storage of vaccines and medical fridges in practices under the safe key question.

 Management of vaccines

 When ordering and taking delivery of vaccines, staff should:

 - place orders every 2-4 weeks, according to need